pyta-uoft/website/index.md

 ### Superfluous parens (C0325) {#C0325}

-:superfluous-parens (C0325): *Unnecessary parens after %r keyword* Used when a single item in parentheses follows an if, for, or other keyword.
-  This message belongs to the format checker.
+This error occurs when an `if`, `for`, or other keyword is followed by a single item enclosed in parentheses.
+In such a case, parentheses are not necessary.

 ~~~~ {include="C0325_superfluous_parens"}
 ~~~~